abutler911/safe-lock-library/readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
+For more details, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

 Distributed under the MIT License.
-See LICENSE.md for more information.
+See [LICENSE.md](./LICENSE.md) for more information.

 ## Contact